Nurssssssssss/final-web2/frontend/README.md

 npm run dev
 # or
 npm start
-The API will be available at http://localhost:5000/api by default.[web:95]
+The API will be available at http://localhost:5000/api by default.

 4. Frontend setup
 Go to the frontend folder (for example frontend/):